JackDanna/FogentRoleplayTemplate/README.md

 **Affected Attributes:** The Attributes that are effected.

-**Level Adjustment:** The Level the Attributes are going to be set to.
+**Level Adjustment:** The adjustment to the level of the Attributes.

 |     Name     |   Description   |  Duration  | Source | Affected Attributes | Level Adjustment |
 | :----------: | :--------------: | :--------: | :----: | :-----------------: | :--------------: |